Work with Ireland's largest conservation organisation

 conservation of wild birds and biodiversity both in Ireland and internationally.

-Marine Protected Areas Officer (Part-Time Position)
+Marine Protected Areas Officer (Position Closed)

 The Marine Protected Areas Officer will lead the development of Marine Protected Area (MPA) management plans with the maritime stakeholders in Ireland, including managing data relevant to the plan.